 Despite the ongoing COVID-19 crisis, Family Promise Metrowest is continuing to provide shelter and support for families in our programs, in addition to welcoming new families.
 All families are routinely surveyed for any health concerns that may arise so that appropriate resources and treatment can be secured.

 Day Center Operations: Our Day Center in Natick is still closed to the public but open on weekdays for staff.
 While most employees are working remotely, others are rotating shifts in the office to attend to organizational needs.
 We are checking messages and mail daily, and receiving donations of specific items requested for our families (see our Items Needed list on our website).
 Specified drop-off hours and instructions are stated on the website when items are requested.

-Transitional Living and LIFE Programs: The families in our Transitional Living and LIFE programs are all safely housed in their apartments.
+SAIL and LIFE Programs: The families in our SAIL and LIFE programs are all safely housed in their apartments.
 Case managers are meeting remotely with these families to evaluate needs that have emerged due to changes in employment, income, and childcare.
 We are continuing to take calls from families seeking support through the LIFE program and have accepted several new families since the COVID crisis began.

 Challenges Our Families Are Facing: Many of the families we support have lost their jobs or have had their hours cut significantly.
 After all other avenues of support have been exhausted, we are providing subsidies to help our families pay their critical expenses so they can keep their employment, vehicles, and/or apartments.
 We are also offering grocery store gift cards to supplement SNAP benefits and food pantry donations.
 We have experienced a sharp increase in referrals to our shelter and LIFE programs this fall and winter as unemployment subsidies have ended and eviction moratoriums have been lifted.
 We are currently working to increase capacity and funding for our programs to meet this need.